taehyun-lim/taehyun-lim.github.io/_research/saving-democracy-lukewarm-incumbent-voters-and-fate-of-executive-aggrandizement-insouth-korea-and-turkey.md

 ---
 title: Saving Democracy?
-Lukewarm Incumbent Voters and Fate of Executive Aggrandizement inSouth Korea and Turkey
+Lukewarm Incumbent Voters and Fate of Executive Aggrandizement in South Korea and Turkey
 ---

 with Aykut Özturk